 To help us do this determination, we do an initial client assessment for all new clients.
-Then, every two years, as part of our record update Client Identification Program, we tell you where we think you are on your financial journey and ask you to either verify our assessment or let us know what has changed due to your specific circumstances in writing and respond to us in a postage paid envelope.
+Then, about every two years, as part of our record update Client Identification Program, we tell you where we think you are on your financial journey and ask you to either verify our assessment or let us know what has changed due to your specific circumstances in writing and respond to us in a postage paid envelope.

-A copy of our current "Initial Client Assessment" form (2 pages) follows.
+A copy of our current "Initial Client Assessment" form (2 pages) that gets this process started when you are a new client follows.

 Name: Initial Client Assessment

 Date of Assessment:

-Is client a qualified investor?
+Assessed by: Is client a qualified investor?

 Client Approximate Net Worth: Determination made by:

-Diversified Across Different Asset Classe es: Adequately?
+Diversified Across Different Asset Classes: Adequately?

+Different Asses Classes invested in:

 Determination made by:

-le expectations about volatility and return from
+Does client have realistic and reasonable ex stock market investing? spectations about volatility and return from

-stock market investing?

-Comments:

-What time horizon is client looking at fo or his/her investment returns?
+is/her investment returns?

 Is it realistic?

-How much risk is client comfortable wit

-Little orModera None & Reasonable

-None & Reasonable Aggressive

-Is client aware that indexing outperform ns over 80% of market timing strategies over time?

 Comments:

-Is client aware of enhanced indexing on tions available as a client?
+How much risk is client comfortable with fo or this investment?

+Little or Moderate None & Reasonable Aggressive

+Is client aware that indexing outperforms o ver 80% of market timing strategies over time?

 Comments:

-ading can sometimes involve a lot of volatility?

-dame tan sometimes involve a for or volatility:
+Is client aware of enhanced indexing option ns available as a client?

 Comments:

+Is client aware that timing and sector tradir ng can sometimes involve a lot of volatility?

+Comments:

-Was client delivered a copy of ADV Part : 11?
+Was client delivered a copy of ADV Part II?

-Was client delivered a conv of Form CR9 S Best Interest Disclosure?
+Was client delivered a copy of Form CRS Be ST INTEREST DISCIOSURE?